thingmill/contact-form-api/README.md

 ## To Do List, RoadMap

-- Test and use in many projects
+- Add unit test
+- YAML config file instead of JSON
-- `config.json` JSON Schema validation at startup
+- Validation of config file at startup
-- Standard webhook support
+- Reorganize code and allow for multiple notification modules (slack, Standard webhook support)
-- Slack support
+- RSS feed
+- Allow to store messages

 ## Credits